-The Certificate in Entrepreneurship and Small Business focuses on preparing graduates to perform development, marketing and management functions associated with owning and operating a small business and provide a basic set of skills that can assist an individual meet the demands of being a small business owner through critical knowledge areas of accounting, management, HR management, marketing, and business development with an opportunity to choose an elective in an area that best meets the needs of the student.
+The Certificate in Entrepreneurship and Small Business focuses on preparing graduates to perform development, marketing and management functions associated with owning and operating a small business and provide a basic set of skills that can assist an individual meet the demands of being a small business owner through critical knowledge areas of accounting, management, HR

-- Prepare and successfully execute a small business plan and marketing campaign. - Plan, organize, and execute a supervisory-level management assignment.

-• Demonstrate fundamental accounting skills for a small business and implement key small business decisions.
+- Prepare and successfully execute a small business plan and marketing campaign. - Plan, organize, and execute a supervisory-level management assignment. - Demonstrate fundamental accounting skills for a small business and implement key small business decisions.